spacepy/dbprocessing/docs/scripts.rst

 ---------------------
 .. program:: makeLatestSymlinks

-In a given directory, make symlinks to all the newest versions of files into another directory
+Create symbolic links to the latest version of files.

+For a directory containing files ("source"), creates symlinks in a different directory ("destination").
+For each file in source, only the latest version will be linked in the destination.
+Useful for having one directory with all version of files and a different directory with just the latest versions for each product and date.

+.. note:: Operates strictly on the basis of filenames; does not access the
+	  database.

 .. option:: config

-   The config file
+   The config file.
+See the :ref:`configuration file documentation
+   <configurationfiles_makeLatestSymlinks>` for details.

 .. option:: --verbose